 In 2021, he curated the Hackney Windrush Art Commissions with Veronica Ryan OBE, for which she won the Turner Prize, Thomas J Price and Alberta Whittle as well as the coinciding public programme and is currently the associate curator for New Art Centre, where he previously served as creative director.

-Recent curatorial projects include South by Southwest at Gurr Johns (2024), Pictures of Us at Gathering London (2023), We Share the Same Sky on Vortic Art (2023), Abstract Colour at Marlborough Gallery (2023) and Peripheral Vision at Anna Schwartz Gallery (2022)
+Recent independent curatorial projects include Liaqat Rasul: NAU, NAU, DOH, CHAAR” at Tŷ Pawb (2024), Francis Offman: Notes from the Heart at La Società delle Api (2024), South by Southwest at Gurr Johns (2024), Pictures of Us at Gathering, London (2023), We Share the Same Sky on Vortic Art (2023), Abstract Colour at Marlborough Gallery (2023) and Peripheral Vision at Anna Schwartz Gallery (2021).